Kei-On/Dynamical-Notation-for-5D-Chess/README.md

 * Can be demonstrated both algebraically and topologically.
 * Contains information of parallel actions during one turn.
 * Contains information of which action causes creation of which board/timeline.
+* The machine can read regardless of how you reorder the cells(basic unit of the dynamical notation).

 ### Cons
 * More text needed, which causes hardness for nearsighted people to read.
-* The topological presentation involves a huge amount of spaces, which rapidly increases the file size.
+* The topological formulation involves a huge amount of spaces, which rapidly increases the file size.

 ### VS
 #### Shad's Notation